Overview of the Department

 The UT Department of Sociology currently serves as the academic home for 105 graduate students and over 600 undergraduate majors.
 We place tremendous value on our core training in sociological theory as well as methods and statistics at both the undergraduate and graduate levels.
-We build on that core with a myriad of course offerings in areas such as criminology and deviance, demography, development, education, family, gender, health, political sociology, race and ethnicity, religion, and social stratification.
+We build on that core with a myriad of course offerings in areas such as criminology and deviance, demography, education, family, gender, health, political sociology, race and ethnicity, and social stratification.

 Our faculty are extremely research-active, placing great value on not only disseminating social scientific knowledge but also producing such knowledge - typically working alongside our students.
 Our faculty regularly publish articles in the leading general and specialty journals of our discipline, and books in leading scholarly presses; many of our faculty and students also have their work funded by grants from the federal government and private foundations.
 Our faculty and students regularly present at conferences throughout the country and in international settings, and are actively sought out by policymakers for advice and by the press for the public's better understanding of social trends and issues.
 While our faculty provide strong academic instruction in the classroom, we work very closely with students in the research arena, with many co-authored publications and presentations resulting from faculty-student collaborations in outlets such as the American Sociological Review, Demography, Social Forces, and the Latin American Research Review, and in conferences at the American Sociological Association, the Population Association of America, and many others.